-Our mission at SHARE is to educate the community on the importance of our region’s African American heritage and to act as a clearing house for information on activities and services in our region that center on racial equity.
+SHARE has a dual mission of educating the community on the importance of our region’s African American heritage and fostering connections and conversations on race and providing awareness of racism and the broad societal benefits of its elimination.
+We engage in the research and documentation of the history of African American’s in Kalamazoo as well as acting as a clearinghouse for information on activities and services in our region that center on racial equity.

 “Social Justice Organizations in Kalamazoo, MI” is a documentary series developed by Tirrea Billings that aims to showcase the different social justice organizations in Kalamazoo, Michigan, their impact on the community, and how community members can get involved.

 Episode 3 is about the Society for History and Racial Equity.
 (SHARE) Take a few minutes and learn more about our mission and how we’re working to change hearts and minds in our community.

 - Recipient of a 400 Years of African American History Commission Grant for 2020

 - Recipient of the 2019 Westminster Presbyterian Peace Prize

 - Funded by grants from the Kalamazoo Community Foundation, the Irving S. Gilmore Foundation, the Fetzer Institute, the Stryker Johnston Foundation, the Okun Foundation, and generous support from individual donors.

 Youth Summit Zoom Video